Updated July 5, 2023

 The formula used to get the VLOOKUP SALARY is:

-So basically, we are looking for the Employee Name using the Employee ID in VLOOKUP, and the col_index_num in the VLOOKUP function is set using COLUMN.
-The same thing is done for the VLOOKUP SALARY.
+To look for the Employee Name using the Employee ID in VLOOKUP, we set the col_index_num in the VLOOKUP function using COLUMN.
+The same approach is used for the VLOOKUP SALARY.